splash-networks/admin-panel-doc/docs/defining-templates.md

 In the Templates tab you can add a new template using the New template button or through the Import button if you have a previous export that you'd like to import.

-When creating a new template we can modify the logo and the text fields according to our preference.
-Also, we can add a Background Image.
-The changes will be displayed in real time on the right.
+When creating a new template you can modify the logo and the text fields according to your preference.
+Also, you can add a Background Image.
+The changes will be displayed in real time on the panel on the right side.

 ![Template](assets/images/template.png)